KLOE (experiment): Etymology

-Both the DAϕNE collider and the KLOE detector were named after the two titular characters of the ancient Greek play Daphnis and Chloe, written in the second century AD.
+Both the DAΦNE collider and the KLOE detector were named after the two titular characters of the ancient Greek play Daphnis and Chloe, written in the second century AD.
 In the story, the two grow up and fall in love, experiencing various hardships before living happily ever after.
-The DAϕNE collider was designed with the KLOE experiment as its primary goal, leading to the two to be named as a pair.
+The DAΦNE collider was designed with the KLOE experiment as its primary goal, leading to the two to be named as a pair.

 KLOE

-The KLOE experiment was the first experiment performed by the DAϕNE collider.
+The KLOE experiment was the first experiment performed by the DAΦNE collider.
 It began in ernest when the detector began taking data in 2000 and ended when data collection stopped in 2006.